Luapula Province border dispute: 1968

 The Congolese disputed air space and flying rights over Nippon Mining that had concession rights over Chipushi.

+1980s

+In the 1980s, Zaire repeatedly occupied portions of the Luapula Province, as much as 30 km inside Zambia's border.

 Summation

 The border issue is a part of the history Chienge District, an area in the northern part of Zambia, on the shores of Lake Mweru.
 David Livingstone visited the Lake Mweru area in 1867 during his search for the source of the Zambezi River.
 Following the 1889 Berlin Conference and the ensuing Scramble for Africa by European powers, there was interest from Belgians, Germans and the British in Southern and Central Africa in securing the area that covered Lake Nyasa, Lake Mweru, Lake Tanganyika and Lake Victoria.
 In the early 1870s the Germans Reichardt and Bohn, and later in 1878, a larger group of Germans led by Wissman, visited the area around Lake Mweru.
 The Belgians were already looking at colonising the Congo including the area south of Lake Mweru.

 Harry H. Johnston wrote in a London newspaper introducing the "Cape to Cairo" concept.
 He was sent by the Foreign Office to work in Southern Africa, with the African Lakes Company (ALC), which had its headquarters in Blantyre, Nyasaland (now Malawi).
 Scottish missionaries who were initially interested in stopping the slave trade by Arabs, and later engaged in trading with the locals had originally set up the Company.
 Johnston became Commissioner of the African Lakes Company, tasked by the British government with: